Joe-McCann/cs-241-hugo-notes/content/course/introToLogic/Sections/whenWillIUse.md

 This is a totally fair question, as proofs are usually completely unlike most types of mathematics a standard student has seen in their college career to this point.
 Usually you just see a problem like
 $$\int\frac{x^2}{\sqrt{25+x^2}}dx$$
 that you have to solve and say, *"alright, integral with square root on the bottom, probably has to do with trig subs"*, from which you just grind through the problem the same way as you always do.
 Even if a particular problem is hard, the worst you'll do is just plug it in to Symbolab and say *"Ah shit it was a by-parts problem"*[^1].
-Solving proofs is actually much of the same process, except instead of calcuations its arguments, and instead of Symbolab its Math StackExchange!
+Solving proofs is actually much of the same process, except instead of calculations its arguments, and instead of Symbolab its Math StackExchange!

 Of course the best, and most unhelpful, advice on getting better at proofs is to *practice*, which I know to most people is an idea worse than death lmfao 💀.